Personal Injury Protection for Car Insurance Explained

 State Requirements and Variations

 The availability and requirements for personal injury protection vary significantly across the United States.
-Currently, 12 states mandate PIP coverage as part of their no-fault insurance systems — with Florida scheduled to transition away from its PIP requirement on July 1, 2026.
+Currently, 12 states mandate PIP coverage as part of their no-fault insurance systems — with Florida transitioning away from its PIP requirement effective July 1, 2026 under 2025 repeal legislation.
+Three additional "choice no-fault" states (Kentucky, New Jersey, and Pennsylvania) require some form of PIP or medical benefits but allow drivers to make tort elections.

 State Minimum PIP Coverage Status